chris-moreton/rivalchess-model/README.md

 It wasn't.
 [Still isn't](https://github.com/chris-moreton/rivalchess-engine).
 It's because I didn't care.

-This library was built to try to compensate for my coding sins.
-To provide a brutally-tested library of chess utilities with an expressive interface and code that is, more often than not, pretty well crafted.
+This is better.
+It's a brutally-tested library of chess utilities with an expressive interface and code that is reasonably-well written.

+It's not a fast as the Rival Chess engine's internal move generation and board manipulation routines.
+Those use magic bitboards and are at least
+20x faster than this library.

 ### Installation